kelunik/chat/README.md

 Be sure to add at least one room to the `rooms` table, otherwise you won't have much fun.

-#### Java & Closure Compiler

-Currently, we use Google's [Closure Compiler](https://developers.google.com/closure/compiler/) which requires Java.
-Please ensure that `java` is in your path.

-> Note: Currently, Javascript compression is always disabled,
-> so there's no need to have Java installed, this may change at any time.

 #### NodeJS & Handlebars

 Currently, we need node to precompile handlebars' templates, so they can be included into `all.min.js`.